pkorba/anime_trace/README.md

 # Anime Trace Bot

-A maubot for Matrix messaging that allows user to trace back the scene from an anime screenshot using [trace.moe](https://trace.moe/) API.
+A maubot plugin that allows user to trace back the scene from an anime screenshot using [trace.moe](https://trace.moe/) API.

 ![bot_anime_trace](https://github.com/user-attachments/assets/1159941f-d29a-49f5-a5d4-34ed797d7733)